bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 In the virtual machine double click the "update all projects" icon on the desktop.
 This pulls down the latest source code from GitHub for all projects.
-{% img Update all projects icon; narrow; /images/getting-started/update-all-projects-icon.png %}
+{% img Update all projects icon; narrow; /images/getting-started/update-all-projects-icon.png; circle-border %}
 {% endgs_step %}

 {% gs_step download latest firmware %}